-2021 Financial Performance
+2022 Financial Performance

-For 2021, the financial performance measure for all senior executives was Company or business net operating income, as applicable, as modified for executive compensation purposes.
-The Compensation Committee set challenging targets for our named executive officers to align with our 2021 objective of driving strong earnings growth across the Company.
+For 2022, the financial performance measure for all senior executives was Company or business net operating income, as applicable, as modified for executive compensation purposes.
+The Compensation Committee set challenging targets for our named executive officers to align with our 2022 objective of driving strong earnings growth across the Company.

-Performance targets for 2021 were set above our actual performance for 2020.
+Performance targets for 2022 were set above our actual performance for 2021.
 Performance targets were based on threshold, target and maximum levels in dollars rather than growth rates.
 Target and actual results in the table below are expressed as a percentage of prior-year results.

-Name Measure 2021 Actual as % of Prior-Year Result 2021 Target as % of Prior-Year Result 2021 Actual as % of Target 2021 Financial Performance Factor Mr. Glaser Company net operating income 117.0% 105.9% 110.5% 150.0% Mr. McGivney 1 3 1 3 Mr. Doyle Marsh net operating income 119.6% 107.9% 110.8% 150.0% Ms. Ferland Mercer net operating income 113.3% 103.2% 109.8% 149.1% Mr. Hearn Guy Carpenter net operating income 108.3% 103.9% 104.3% 121.3%
+Name Measure 2022 Actual as % of Prior-Year Result 2022 Target as % of Prior-Year Result 2022 Actual as % of Target 2022 Financial Performance Factor Mr. Glaser Mr. Doyle Mr. McGivney Company net operating income 114.2% 6 109.7% 104.1% 120.5% Mr. South Marsh net operating income 113.0% 6 109.8% 102.9% 114.4% Ms. Ferland Mercer net operating income 111.1% 6 109.2% 101.7% 108.6%

-2021 Strategic Performance
+2022 Strategic Performance

-In early 2021, the Compensation Committee reviewed each named executive officer's strategic objectives, relating to operational performance, growth initiatives, risk management and human capital, including inclusion and diversity.
+In early 2022, the Compensation Committee reviewed strategic objectives, relating to operational performance, growth initiatives, risk management and human capital, including inclusion and diversity established by each named executive officer.

-At the beginning of 2022, the Compensation Committee reviewed the strategic accomplishments for each named executive officer for 2021.
-The Compensation Committee and Mr. Glaser (and, in the case of Mr. Glaser, solely the Compensation Committee) assessed each named executive officer's strategic performance as above target for the year and determined a performance factor ranging up to a maximum of 150% for 2021 strategic performance.
+At the beginning of 2023, the Compensation Committee reviewed the strategic accomplishments for each named executive officer for 2022.
+The Compensation Committee and Mr. Doyle (and, in the case of Mr. Glaser and Mr. Doyle, solely the Compensation Committee) assessed each named executive officer's strategic performance as above target for the year and determined a performance factor ranging up to a maximum of 150% for 2022 strategic performance.